Eyabennessib/Learning_app/README.md

 # Nmimes_dev
-This is the developement branch of Nmimes
+This is the development branch of Nmimes